HackRank/Glitch-Effect/README.md

 Intro
 -----
-Bitcoin is an electronic cash syst
+Bitcoin is an electronic cash system